 Gender neutrality language has been advocated since a long time now.
-It is a form of linguistic prescriptivism that its aim is to neutralize or eliminates reference of gender in most commonly used terms that describe people.
-Women are the most affected by the reference of gender in most terms in religion.
+It is a form of linguistic prescriptivism that its aim is to neutralize or eliminates reference to gender in most commonly used terms that describe people.
+Women are the most affected by the mention of gender in most terms in religion.
 Islamic is a controversial religion in the manner women is.
 Women are oppressed and neglected of their rights.
-The way the women are in the Islamic religion has sparked a debate regarding the place of a woman in the jurisprudence within this Abrahamic religion.
+The way the women are in the Islamic faith has sparked a debate regarding the place of a female in the jurisprudence within this Abrahamic religion.
 Various scholars offer their interpretations and understanding of the topic of Gender neutrality language especially in the Islamic legal hermeneutics (uṣūl al-Fiqh).
-It is a topic that is much philosophical.
+It is a subject that is much philosophical.
 The manner in which the religious text approaches the issue of gender has influenced many men and women from time immemorial.
 Many people treat the issue.

 Three authors share their views on the controversial topic of the place of a woman in the Islamic legal philosophy.
 It is their insights that build the current understanding of the gender neutrality language in the Islam Fiqh.
 The authors include al-Samʿānī, al-Juwaynī, and al-Āmidī.

 Al-Sam’ani was born on 426 AH.
 He was brought up in a household of asceticism and knowledge.
-His father was a great intellectual of the Hanafi School and author of various renowned works which made him a foremost personality in Merv.
-At the age of 17, Al-Sam’ani was trained by his father on the fields of Islamic studies, including Hanafi Fiqh and Usul al-Fiqh.
+His father was a great intellectual of the Hanafi School and author of various renowned works which made him a leading personality in Merv.
+At the age of 17, Al-Sam’ani was trained by his father in the fields of Islamic studies, including Hanafi Fiqh and Usul al-Fiqh.
 After studying with notable scholars in his town, he became a prominent scholar of Hanafi Fiqh in Khurasan.
-He travelled extensively to other towns where continued to expand his knowledge.
+He traveled extensively to other cities where continued to expand his knowledge.
 He is the author of book “Qawati’ al-Adillah fi Usul al-Fiqh,” the only existing book by this Imam.

-Al-Juwayni wasborn in 1028 CE in a town called Bushtaniqan on the edge of Naysabur in Iran.
-He was a conspicuous Muslim researcher known for his skilled judgment in Islamic lawful matters.
-Al-Juwayni was naturally introduced to a group of lawful study.
+Al-Juwayni was born in 1028 CE in a town called Bushtaniqan on the edge of Naysabur in Iran.
+He was a prominent Muslim researcher known for his skilled judgment in Islamic constitutional matters.
+Al-Juwayni was naturally introduced to a group of legal study.
 His father, Abu Muhammad ‘Abdallah b.
 Yusef al-Juwayni was a distinguished Law expert in the Shafi′i group and a Shafi’i educator and his more seasoned sibling, Abu’l-Hasan ‘Ali al-Juwayni became a Sufi instructor of Hadi (Rashid Ahmad Jullundhry 53).

-Al-Juwayni, a Sunni legal scholar and Mutakallim, or researcher occupied with the investigation of religious standards, used his life interpreting between what a Muslim should and should not do.
+Al-Juwayni, a Sunni legal scholar, and Mutakallim, or researcher occupied with the investigation of ethical standards, used his life interpreting between what a Muslim should and should not do.
 Al-Juwayni was said to be headstrong and tolerating of any legitimate hypothesis at all.
-His fundamental guideline was that the law ought not to be left to theory on any grounds.
+His basic guideline was that the law ought not to be left to the theory on any grounds.
 Rather, messages hold the responses to any conceivable legitimate level headed discussion in some limit or an alternate.
 He was an expert of the Hadith and Koran messages notwithstanding being knowledgeable in the specific school of religious practices and Shafi’i of the Ash’arite influence.

 According to al Juwayni; the collective plural male form doesn’t include women all the time.

-He argues that those who claim that it include women, and used the justification that Arabs use the collective plural male form in order to express certain words (as Salamah) peace.
-They usually put it in the male form and it is customarily among the Arabic literature.
+He argues that those who claim that it included women and used the justification that Arabs use the collective plural male form to express certain words (as Salamah) peace.
+They usually put it in the male form, and it is customarily in the Arabic literature.

-However, according to al Juwayni, he considers this as “ illusion” and “ slippery”, he tried to explain that in the Arabic language one would say: Muslim for the singular, musliman for the two, and muslimun for the plural of male addressing.
-However, for the female it is muslima, muslimatan and muslimat.
-According to al Juwayni, he believes that the collective plural male form is only applicable in particular mentioned situation and not as a whole.
+However, according to Al Juwayni, he considers this as “ illusion” and “ slippery,” he tried to explain that in the Arabic language one would say: Muslim for the singular, muslin for the two, and Muslim for the plural of male addressing.
+However, for the female, it is Muslims, Muslim at an and Muslim.
+According to al Juwayni, he believes that the collective plural male form is only applicable in the particularly mentioned situation and not as a whole.